Organizational Systems and Adult Health

 The Department of Organizational Systems and Adult Health (OSAH) is comprised of faculty members with expertise in health services leadership and management, nursing informatics, nurse anesthesia, and adult health, including primary, acute, emergent, and critical care.
-OSAH faculty members play a key role in the education of students in entry level options (Bachelor of Science in Nursing [BSN] and Clinical Nurse Leader [CNL]) and graduate level specialty options (MS, Doctor of Nursing Practice [DNP] and Doctor of Philosophy [PhD]).
+OSAH faculty members play a key role in the education of students in entry level options (Bachelor of Science in Nursing [BSN] and Master’s-Level Entry-Into-Nursing Program [MSN-E]) and graduate level specialty options (MSN, Doctor of Nursing Practice [DNP] and Doctor of Philosophy [PhD]).
 Areas of faculty expertise encompass all aspects of education, research, and practice.

 - Health Services Leadership & Management (HSLM)

 - Nursing Informatics

 - Adult-Gerontology Acute Care Nurse Practitioner/Adult-Gerontology Clinical Nurse Specialist

 - Adult-Gerontology Primary Care Nurse Practitioner